manasmahajan4/A9Dex/README.md

 # A9Dex - A Detailed Asphalt 9: Legends Guide

-Download APk from Releases here: https://github.com/adnyey/A9Dex/releases or Direct Download the latest version from here: https://github.com/adnyey/A9Dex/releases/download/1.0/1.0.-.23.August.2018.apk
+Download APK from Releases here: https://github.com/adnyey/A9Dex/releases or Direct Download the latest version from here: https://github.com/adnyey/A9Dex/releases/download/1.0/1.0.-.23.August.2018.apk

 ## Features